 - Q: Would you permit my business to advertise on your site?

-- A: Apologies but no. This site is strictly a non-profit making concern.
+- A: Under no circumstances; this site is strictly a non-profit making concern.

 - Back to top